lshvartser1959/TSG-ICU/README.md

 Main repository of the TSG-ICU project

-This code realizes the adaptive procedure and its evaluation on no-ARDS/ ARDS sets described in our paper Prediction of Invasive Mechanical Ventilation in hospitalized patients suffering from COVID-19 respiratory failure using Machine Learning Models
+This code realizes the adaptive procedure and its evaluation on no-ARDS/ ARDS sets described in our paper
+Title: A novel machine learning model to predict respiratory failure and invasive mechanical ventilation in critically ill patients with COVID-19
-Authors: Pierre Singer *, Itai Bendavid, Liran Statlander, Yael Haviv, Leonid Shvartser, Shmuel Teppler, Roy Azullay, Rotem Sapir,  submitted to Journal of Clinical Medicine
+Authors: itai Aharon bendavid; Liran Statlender; Leonid Shvartser; Shmuel Teppler; Roy Azullay; Rotem Sapir; Pierre Singer submitted to Critical Care , Supplements 3, 4

 The code partly uses the MIMIC Extract framework.